What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 Use of Stevia in food

-The natural sweetener has positive reviews and is widely used in the preparation of drinks and fruit salads, where sweetening is required.
-Stevia is added to jams instead of sugar, used in bakery products when baking.
+Natural sweetener has positive reviews and is widely used in the preparation of drinks and fruit salads where sweetening of the taste is required.
+Stevia is added to brews instead of sugar and is used in bakery products when baking.

-In some cases, stevioside may be bitter.
-This reason is primarily associated with an excess of Stevia, which was added to the product.
+In some cases, stevioside may taste bitter.
+This reason primarily due to an excess of Stevia, which was added to the product.
 To get rid of the bitter taste, you need to use less sweetener when cooking.
-Some types of stevia plants also have a bitter taste.
+Some types of the stevia plant also have a bitter taste.

-To reduce body weight, drinks with the addition of stevioside extract are used, which are drunk on the eve of lunch and dinner in order to reduce appetite and eat less food.
-Also, drinks with a sweetener can be consumed after a meal, half an hour after a meal.
+To reduce body weight, drinks with the addition of stevioside extract are used, which are drunk the night before lunch and dinner in order to reduce appetite and eat less food.
+Also, drinks with sweetener can be consumed after meals, half an hour after eating.

-With weight loss, many use the following recipe.
-In the morning, you need to drink a portion of mate tea with the addition of Stevia on an empty stomach, after which you can not eat for about four hours.
-During lunch and dinner, it is necessary to use exclusively healthy and natural food free of flavors, preservatives and white flour.
+When losing weight, many people use the following recipe.
+In the morning, you need to drink a portion of mate tea with the addition of Stevia on an empty stomach, after which you should not eat for about four hours.
+During lunch and dinner, you must consume exclusively healthy and natural food no flavorings, preservatives or white flour.

 Stevia and diabetes

-Ten years ago, the Stevia sweetener was declared safe for human health and public health approved the use of the sweetener in food.
-Stevioside extract has also been recommended as a sugar substitute for people with type 2 diabetes.
-Including a sweetener is very useful for hypertensive patients.
+Ten years ago, the sweetener Stevia was recognized as safe for human health and health care allowed the use of the sweetener in food.
+Stevioside extract has also been recommended as a sugar substitute for people suffering from type 2 diabetes.
+Including the sweetener is very useful for hypertensive patients.

-Studies have shown that Stevia improves the effects of insulin, affects the metabolism of lipids and carbohydrates.
-In this regard, the sweetener is an excellent sugar replacement option for diabetics, like.
+Studies have shown that Stevia improves the effects of insulin and affects the metabolism of lipids and carbohydrates.
+In this regard, the sweetener is an excellent sugar replacement option for diabetics, as well as.

-When using Stevia, it is important to make sure that the product you purchase does not contain sugar or fructose.
+When using Stevia, it is important to ensure that the product you purchase does not contain sugar or fructose.
 It is necessary to use bread units to accurately calculate the required dose of sweets.
-It must be remembered that even a natural sugar substitute, with an excess and improper use, can harm human health and increase blood glucose.
+It must be remembered that even a natural sugar substitute, if used in excess and improperly, can harm human health and increase blood glucose levels.

-You can buy a natural Stevia substitute today at any pharmacy or online store.
-The sweetener is sold as a stevioside extract in powder, liquid, or dried leaves of a medicinal plant.
+Today you can purchase a natural substitute for Stevia at any pharmacy or online store.
+The sweetener is sold as stevioside extract in powder, liquid or dried leaves of the medicinal plant.

-Powder white color added to tea and other liquids.
-However, some disadvantage is the long dissolution in water, so you need to constantly stir the drink.
+Powder white added to tea and other types of liquid.
+However, some disadvantage is that it takes a long time to dissolve in water, so you need to constantly stir the drink.

-A sweetener in the form of a liquid is convenient to use in the preparation of dishes, preparations, desserts.
+A sweetener in liquid form is convenient to use when preparing dishes, preparations, and desserts.
 To accurately determine the required amount of Stevia and not make a mistake in the proportions, you must use the instructions on the packaging from the manufacturer.
-Usually, the ratio of Stevia and a spoonful of regular sugar is indicated on the sweetener.
+Usually the sweetener indicates the ratio of Stevia to a spoon of regular sugar.